Town of McIntosh

 A Great Town for Antiquing

-Clustered within a block-and-half along U.S Highway 441 in McIntosh are three extremely rustic antique shops where enthusiasts can while away the hours.
+Clustered within a block-and-half along U.S Highway 441 in McIntosh are three charmingly rustic antique shops where enthusiasts can while away the hours.
 McIntosh Village Antiques, set in a two-story house, is the most upscale — colorful rugs occupy space on a hardwood floor and the high ceiling is made of slatted wood.
 The merchandise ranges from tiny to enormous, functional to quirky.
 Old Tyme Florida is located in a huge old building, and features an ever-changing inventory.
 Before entering, make sure you take a picture beside the blue buggy on the porch!
 Gina’s Treasures & Antiques, set in a smaller storefront, has more of a thrift-store feel.
 Between these three places, antiquers are sure to find unique items, along with some bargains too.